Jongkeun21/Paper/README.md

 ### Python code for prepairing papyer

-A Deep Learning Model for Judging Presence or Absence of Lesions in the Chest X-ray Images, JKIICE Vol.24, No.2
+A Deep Learning Model for Judging Presence or Absence of Lesions in the Chest X-ray Images, ***JKIICE*** Vol.24, No.2, pp. 212-218, 2020

 #### Abstract